earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 When selecting a subnet, ensure that the one you choose assigns public IP addresses, as you will need to accept traffic from the general internet later.

-### SSH Keypair
+### SSH Key Pair

-The first thing to create is your EC2 SSH keypair.
+The first thing to create is your EC2 SSH key pair.
 This is simple to do, especially because the `aws` tool can generate on for you.

     ❯ aws ec2 create-key-pair \
         --key-name proxy-key-pair \